-Temporary tidal walls were built as a substitute in areas that were projected to be at risk of high flood tides during the reconstruction and maintenance of the coastal safety facilities, including tidal walls that were damaged by the tsunami.
-Additionally, an Iwate Tsunami Management Specialist Committee, made up of specialists in tsunami, city planning, and earthquakes, was established.
+The Iwate Tsunami Management Specialist Committee was established for the restoration and maintenance of coastal protection infrastructures such as tidal walls.
 While surveying each municipality about the direction of their community revival development, they proceeded to examine the layout and height of tidal walls based on their scientific and technical knowledge.
-The coastal area of Iwate was divided up into 24 areas by October 2011 and the necessary height of tidal walls and related facilities was
+The coastal area of Iwate was divided up into 24 areas by October 2011 and the necessary height of tidal walls and related infrastructure was announced.